vtman/PerFSeeB/README.md

   <tr><th><tt>_______________1011010111___________________</tt></th></tr>
 </table>

-We use Hamming distance to measure similarity of these two seqeunces.
-If two symbols at the same position are identical, then the distance is 0, otherwise the distance is 1.
+We use Hamming distance to measure the similarity of these two sequences.
+If two symbols at the same position are identical, then the distance is 0, otherwise, the distance is 1.
 The total distance is the sum of elementwise distances.
-Ideally, we would like to position the second seqeunce in such a way, so the distance attains its minimum value (or is within some ranges of values).
+Ideally, we would like to position the second sequence in such a way, so the distance attains its minimum value (or is within some ranges of values).

-The standard approach in case of a long seqeunce is to consider its smaller chunks and find their poistions within the reference sequence.
+The standard approach in the case of a long sequence is to consider its smaller chunks and find their positions within the reference sequence.
 After a read is pre-aligned, we calculate the final similarity score based on Hamming or other distances.
 The goal of this project is to pre-align reads (find candidate positions within the reference sequence).

 Reads may have various mutations.
-Therefore there can be some mismatches (when the reference seqeunce and a read have different symbols at same positions), insertions or deletions of symbols.
+Therefore there can be some mismatches (when the reference sequence and a read have different symbols at the same positions), insertions or deletions of symbols.
 Here we consider only mismatches.

-If there are several mutations, then using contiguous chunks of symbols to identify candiate positions may not work.
+If there are several mutations, then using contiguous chunks of symbols to identify candidate positions may not work.
 Therefore it is better to consider chunks with some symbols to be ignored when sequences are compared.

 For this purpose we used a <i>seed</i>, a sequence of 1 and 0, of length n<sub>S</sub> (the total number of all symbols).
 By seed's <i>weight</i> we call the total number of 1s in the seed.
-It is assumed that a seed starts and ends with 1-element.
+It is assumed that the seed starts and ends with 1-element.

-Let us conider a seed <tt>1111</tt> of weight 4.
-We may seed that this seed cannot be used to find candidate position, since there are no all same symbols defiend by a shifted seed.
+Let us consider a seed <tt>1111</tt> of weight 4.
+We may see that this seed cannot be used to find a candidate position, since there are no all same symbols defined by a shifted seed.

 <table>
   <tr><th>Seed</th><th>Seq 1</th><th>Seq 2</th><th></th></tr>